-Who will attend?
+10 Who will attend?

-- Groups are a more complex situation than individual work - People come into a group because they are referred or because they thought it might be helpful belonging to a "peer-group". - A mix of those who are already interested in contact and communication, but also those who find it difficult to deal with others/ avoid direct contact.
+- Groups are a more complex than individual work - People come into a group because they are referred - A mix of those who are already interested in contact and communication, but also those who find it difficult to deal with others/ avoid direct contact.

-Conducting a group
+11 Conducting a group